InnaHyrych/Find-The-Fox/README.md

     });
 }
 ````
-- When the user loses the game by floating away in space or finds the fox a sound is played to enhance the atmosphere, but I have added an if statement to read the text displayed on screen and only play this sound when a specific word is displayued, below is how this was achieved:
+- When the user finish the game by floating away in space or finds the fox a sound is played to enhance the atmosphere, but I have added an if statement to read the text displayed on screen and only play this sound when a specific word is displayued, below is how this was achieved:
 ````
 if(document.getElementById('questions').textContent.includes('teleported'))
     {